Search RFC: |

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-This Electronics Curves Quiz will probably prove to be a little more of a challenge than some of the ones previously appearing in Popular Electronics magazine.
+This Electronics Curves Quiz will probably prove to be a little more of a challenge than some of the ones previously appearing in a 1963 issue of Popular Electronics magazine.
 Being a rocket scientist won't help you much here, but being a seasoned electronics technician, hobbyist, or engineer will sure come in handy.
 Be careful to note the axis unit labels - I got tripped up by that from being lazy and missed one.
 Surely you won't be hindered by such an oversight.

 Electronic Curves Quiz